seankhliao/mono/src/blog/12024-03-17-tracing-spans-as-logs.md

 What I also found to be an inconvenience was the differing attribute systems between tracing with OpenTelemetry and logging with log/slog.
-So it occured to me that if I pass the same information to both, I could drive the lower fidelty logging from the information I pass to tracing.
+So it occurred to me that if I pass the same information to both, I could drive the lower fidelty logging from the information I pass to tracing.

 #### _spanlog_ processor